 WARNING TO NON-EMS PEOPLE: This post is pretty emotional.
 If you’re not emotionally equipped to handle really sad descriptions of EMS calls, don’t read it.

-Like all medics, I have my coping mechanisms and some of them are healthier than the others, they include sarcasm, dark humor, clean humor, Tanqueray martinis dirty and dry up with three olives, blogging, fishing, picking on my soon-to-be wife (9 days till the nuptials as of today!), playing with my boy, fishing, MGD, cigars, and sarcasm.
+Like all medics, I have my coping mechanisms and some of them are healthier than the others, they include sarcasm, dark humor, clean humor, running, blogging, fishing, picking on my wife, playing with my kids, cats, and sarcasm.
 There are a few other things in there too, I’m a rich tapestry.

 This blog gets read by mostly EMS people, but there are public people out there that read me too.
 For both of your benefit, I’m going to relate some stories here of calls that I’ve personally attended to over the years: